de4a-eu/de4a/README.md

 ~/de4a/de4a-connector/src/main/java/eu/de4a/connector/service/spring/Conf.java
 ```
 ## Installation
-You should be able to compile hole packages from parent POM file:
+You should be able to compile entire packages from the parent POM file:
 ```sh
 mvn clean install
 ```
-Also, it is possible to compile each package separately browsing into the folder and running the command above.
+It is also possible to compile each package separately by browsing to the folder and running the command above.
 #### Package
-Compilation process will pack the project into a `.war` file located on `/target/` path, which should be able to deploy on any applications server.
-If you compile parent pom, IDK and Connector target paths, with both `war` files, will be created.
+The compilation process will packaging the project into a `.war` file located on `/target/` path, which should be deployable on any applications server.
+If you compile the parent pom, the IDK and Connector target paths will be created with their corresponding `war` files.

 #### de4a-commons `v0.1.1`
 [de4a-commons](https://github.com/de4a-wp5/de4a-commons) project is now on maven central [OSS Sonatype repository - v0.1.1](https://search.maven.org/search?q=g:eu.de4a)

 #### Toop version `v2.1.2-SNAPSHOT`
-Due last changes on [de4a-commons](https://github.com/de4a-wp5/de4a-commons/tree/development) Toop-connector-ng version should be `2.1.2-SNAPSHOT`, which it is possible you need to add following repo server on your maven settings
+Due to the last changes on [de4a-commons](https://github.com/de4a-wp5/de4a-commons/tree/development) Toop-connector-ng version should be `2.1.2-SNAPSHOT`, so you may need to add following repo server on your maven settings
 ```sh
 https://oss.sonatype.org/content/repositories/snapshots/
 ```
 ## Connector configuration guide
-In order to a correctly configuration of the Connector, we have to consider three main properties files:
+For a correct configuration of the Connector, three main property files must be cosidered:
 - `application.properties`: main system configuration
 - `phase4.properties`: AS4 gateway configurations
 - `log4j2.xml`: logging configuration

-Here, an working example of `application.prperties` file:
+Bellow, a working example of the `application.prperties` file:
 ```properties
 # Database properties
 database.datasourceConf.url=jdbc:h2:mem:testdb